 What is the Issue: A lot of SMBs refuse to encourage the possibility of using software to improve various functions.
 They often give the excuse of higher operational costs, lack of infrastructure, and insufficient resources for investing in automation technology.
 SMBs assume that buying a software solution is equal to spending more, while the opposite is true.
 Most cloud-based software and automated solutions require an initial set-up cost and minimal upgradation costs later on.

-Instead of using software solutions, SMBs rely on manual processes that requires more resources and time.
+Instead of using software solutions, SMBs rely on manual processes that requires more resources, time and use of accounting software.
 Manual task handling also opens up the possibility of human errors.

 Viable Remedies: By using automated solutions, the risk of human errors is reduced considerably.
 Such solutions help in making the overall functioning of an organisation smoother and more efficient.
 Additionally, most software tools require only an initial one-time setup cost and minimal monthly subscription charges.
 Further, tech-driven organizations can delegate employees into more meaningful tasks and get more out of them.